Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Related works

 \subsection{Crowd Counting Methods}

 \textbf{Density map based crowd counting.} Lemptisky first uses Gaussian kernel to generate kernel density map from annotation dot maps as learning target \cite{first-denisty}.
 The density map alleviates the discrete nature of observation images (pixel grid) and points annotation (sparse dots).
-To generate a better density map learning target, some researchers adopt an adaptive kernel according to crowdedness or scene perspective to improve the quality of the learning target \cite{Adaptive-Density-Map1, Adaptive-Density-Map2}.
+To generate a better density map learning target, some researchers adopt an adaptive kernel according to crowdedness or scene perspective to improve the quality of the learning target \cite{CSRNet,Adaptive-Density-Map1, Adaptive-Density-Map2}.
 ADMG design a learnable generation network to fuse density map of different variances as learning target \cite{ADMG}.
 Then, different network structures are proposed to deal with challenges in crowd counting, such as scale variation.

 From the standpoint that different kernels have receptive fields with different sizes, some researchers propose a multi-column convolution neural network to extract multi-scale features \cite{MCNN, switch-CNN}.
 Consider simplifying network architecture, some methods deploy single and deeper CNNs and consider combining features from different layers \cite{SaCNN, CSRNet}.
 SaCNN is a scale-adaptive CNN that combines feature maps extracted from multiple layers to perform the final density prediction \cite{SaCNN}.
 The attention-guided collaborative counting module proposed by AGCCM \cite{AGCCM} promotes collaboration between branches and has been shown to outperform state-of-the-art crowd counting methods.
-Most of the density map-based methods use a Gaussian kernel to generate a learning target, which does not consider the annotation noise properly.
-Specifically, annotators would tend to mark annotation in the central regions.
-The displacement of the annotated locations in the central regions should be tolerable.
-While the Gaussian function is sharp near the origin which cannot consider the annotation noise in a principled way.
-In contrast, by adjusting the bandwidth and the sharpness near the origin, our proposed learning target could tolerate the annotation noise.
+Annotators typically position annotations within target regions, where slight displacements of annotated locations should be acceptable.
+However, numerous density map-based methods utilize Gaussian kernels to generate learning targets, which often lack consideration of annotation displacement.